MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Security testing results in findings that need to be prioritized, potentially blocking planned work.

-- Routine, ad hoc, and emergency processes might require audit logging to meet compliance requirements, which increases the rigidity of running the processes.
+- Routine, ad hoc, and emergency processes might require audit logging to meet compliance requirements.
+This logging increases the rigidity of running the processes.

 - Workload teams might increase the complexity of identity management activities as the granularity of role definitions and assignments is increased.